Kavivarshini10/Simple-Calculator-app-using-tkinter/README.md

 # Simple-Calculator-app-using-tkinter
-This is  a basic aclculator app build using python for arithmetic calculations.
+This is  a basic calculator app build using python for arithmetic calculations.